 For the NCBI gene expression and hybridization array data repository; see

-Other types of Articles send as PDF or Word file direct to Editor office email@example.com
+Other types of Articles send as Word file direct to Editor office email@example.com

 The article review process is free of charge, but once accepted, authors are required to pay for the publication of the article in accordance with the journal's policies.